20 Questions To Clarify Your Teaching For 2021

 by Terry Heick

-Who knows where education is going, but it’s not impossible to look back over the last 12 months to see some rhythms and discord.
+Who knows where education is going, but it’s not impossible to come up with some questions that might guide that evolution.

-2014 is yesterday, which gives us a chance to reflect on the year that was in order to better see 2015.
 The following, then, are a collection of entirely subjective observations–well, not entirely subjective I guess.
-Or not anymore than anyone else.
-We all see what we choose to see, and interpret it how we will.
-What we choose to “watch” is as subjective as any takeaway from that observation.
+Or not any more than anyone else.
+We all see what we choose to see and interpret it how we will.
+What we choose to ‘watch’ is as subjective as any takeaway from that observation.
 But we have to pause the machine long enough to stop and reflect, so here we are.

 I thought then it’d make sense to look at the new kinds of questions education faces–questions that can either underscore or erode the function of a school in a given community.
 So here is one person’s take (mine).
-As trends indicate a kind of temporary pattern, we may be able to trace the arc of what was to wonder what might be in 2015 and beyond.
+As learning trends indicate a kind of temporary pattern, we may be able to trace the arc of what was to wonder what might be in the immediate future.

 1. What is the relationship between school and social justice?